Cognigy/Documentation/docs/en/docs/ai/nlu/nlu-overview/intent-upload-download.md

 # Intent Upload and Download Formats

-You can upload and download intents from Cognigy.AI.
+You can upload and download Intents from Cognigy.AI.
 Import them quickly, edit using your favorite spreadsheet or developer tools, and move them between Flows.

 The following formats are supported: